unioslo/zabbix-cli/docs/guide/authentication.md

 ## Session file

 The application can store and reuse session tokens between runs.
+Multiple sessions can be stored at the same time, which allows for switching between different users and/or Zabbix servers seamlessly without having to re-authenticate.

 This feature is enabled by default and configurable via the following options:

 ```toml
 [app]